As an adjunct in the diagnosis of medical conditions associated with increased bone turnover

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Very dilute specimens may not allow measurement of a urine creatinine level and, therefore, reporting of NTx values normalized to creatinine becomes impossible.
+Very dilute specimens may not allow measurement of a urine creatinine level and, therefore, reporting of N-terminal telopeptide (NTx) values normalized to creatinine becomes impossible.

-Inadvertent collection of urine for NTx measurements in a collection bottle that contains an acidic preservative results in substantial artifactual elevations of apparent NTx concentrations; such specimens are unacceptable.
+Inadvertent collection of urine for NTx measurements in a collection bottle that contains an acidic preservative results in substantial artifactual elevations of apparent NTx concentrations; such specimens are unacceptable and will be rejected.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature